mantis3de/CrawlerKit-docs/docs/getting-started/installation.md

 !!! note "Package Manager dependencies"
     CrawlerKit relies on Unity Package Manager packages (URP, UGUI, TextMeshPro, Input System).
 These are automatically resolved by Unity during import and are not included in the asset.

+## Create a URP project

+CrawlerKit is built for the **Universal Render Pipeline**.
+Before importing the asset, make sure your Unity project uses URP:

+- When creating a new project in Unity Hub, choose the **3D (URP)** template.
+- If your project already exists but uses the Built-in pipeline, you will need to convert it — see Unity's official [URP migration guide](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@latest/index.html) before continuing.

+Once the project is open, create an empty scene (`File → New Scene → Basic (URP)`) and save it as your starting point.
+This ensures the camera and lighting are configured correctly for URP before you wire up CrawlerKit.

 ## Install the Input System package

 CrawlerKit requires Unity's **New Input System** package.
 If it is not already installed: